-Concerts and Programs for Libraries
+Concerts and Programs for Libraries and Lifelong/Adult Learning

 Andrew's engaging blend of songs and stories delivered on multiple instruments is a perfect fit for the diverse age and background of library audiences.
 He weaves tales of Civil War soldiers, coal miners, and immigrants together with his own explorations of America's backroads and personal genealogy into a dynamic and engaging presentation.
 From the humor in songwriting with kindergarteners, to the poignancy of life's small human moments, audiences are treated to warm and personal presentation from an artist willing to give insights and inspirations into crafting life and travel into "singable art."
+In 2019 he is now offering "The Gifts in Our Genes" interactive educational and musical program about using DNA in family history.

 "Yesterday's concert was incredible!
 I had so many really great comments after the concert.
 People had a wonderful time and truly enjoyed the afternoon."
 (Pat Wishard, Washington County MD Library System)